The TwinGEO Integrated Territorial Framework

 - BIM models isolated from territorial context

-- Infrastructure data detached from lifecycle management
+- Infrastructure data detached from lifecycle processes

-- Analytical tools disconnected from decision processes
+- Analytical tools disconnected from decision-making

-The result is familiar:
+The result is consistent:

 - duplicated data